Where to stay in Tokyo First time guide to the best hotels

 • Located a bit further from Akihabara but worth mentioning for its unparalleled luxury.
 This hotel features spacious rooms, a serene spa, an infinity pool, and exceptional dining options.
 Aman Tokyo offers a tranquil yet opulent experience, perfect for those seeking the highest level of comfort and service.

-Budget Hotels in Shibuya
+The best cheap Hotels in Shibuya

 Shibuya Hotel En